eleev/swift-design-patterns/Common Design Patterns/Behavioral/Command/Command.md

 # Command Design Pattern
 `Command` is a behavioral design pattern that creates a type that can change its behavior at runtime.
 It's achieved through a protocol that defines an interface which is implemented by conforming types.
-Those types incapsulate all the information needed to perform an action or logic. `Command` types make very easy to construct generic components that delegate or execute method calls dynamically, depending on concrete implementations that are assigned with *receiver* via *aggrigation*.
+Those types incapsulate all the information needed to perform an action or logic. `Command` types make very easy to construct generic components that delegate or execute method calls dynamically, depending on concrete implementations that are assigned to *receiver* via *aggrigation*.

 Command pattern is implemented using several building blocks: `command` protocol, `concrete command` types, `receiver` and `caller`.
-Let's break each component one by one:
+Let's break each component down one by one:

 - Command protocol is a protocol that defines actions to be executed
 - Concrete command types are types that conform to the Command protocol